pacelee/First-Website/README.md

 # First Website Notes
-This simple website was a short exercise in getting used to HTML and CSS
-and relied heavily on the Bootstrap Framework.
+This simple website was a short exercise in getting used to HTML and CSS and relied heavily on the Bootstrap Framework.
----

 Potential features to add
-*More animation through JQuery
+1. More animation through JQuery
-*Greater styling through CSS
+2. Greater styling through CSS
-*A footer page
+3. A footer page